Dritan Rexhepi, the new 'king of cocaine' who operates from a prison in Ecuador

-In recent months, the European press has been reporting that gangs of Albanian origin have taken control of a drug trafficking network from Latin America to countries on the old continent such as Italy, Belgium and Great Britain.
+In recent months, the European press has been reporting that bands of albanian origin have taken control of a drug trafficking network from Latin America to countries on the old continent such as Italy, Belgium and Great Britain.

-The British newspaper ‘The Thelegraph’, for example, reported that the influence of these foreign criminal groups that traffic cocaine is endangering children, mainly in a port in Ecuador that serves as a bridge to the country’s Pacific beaches and the Galapagos Islands.
+The British newspaper ‘The Telegraph’, for example, reported that the influence of these foreign criminal groups that traffic cocaine is endangering children, mainly in a port of Ecuador which serves as a bridge to the Pacific beaches of the country and the Galapagos Islands.

 “Every day between 5 p.m. and 9 p.m., children as young as 10 gather on the concrete soccer field in the northern district of Pascuales, Guayaquil, to learn how to murder.“, can be read in a multimedia report of the aforementioned newspaper.